Tencent/MLeaksFinder/README.md

 MLeaksFinder can automatically find leaks in UIView and UIViewController objects.
 When leaks happening, it will hit assertion and print the leaked object in its View-ViewController stack.
 ```
 *** Terminating app due to uncaught exception 'NSInternalInconsistencyException', reason: 'Possibly Memory Leak.
-In case that MyTableViewCell should not be dealloced, override -assertNotDealloc in MyTableViewCell by giving it an empty implementation.
+In case that MyTableViewCell should not be dealloced, override -willDealloc in MyTableViewCell by returning NO.
 View-ViewController stack: (
     MyTableViewController,
     UITableView,